winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 accepted answer was that there should only be 1-3 wide holes.
 Quickly rewrote the VM, came to the part where you need to do the Boolean math and kinda failed.
-Could've done without the shortening I guess...
-Had to look up the solution.
+Could've done without the manual calc, De Morgan's laws, etc, I guess...
+Had to look up the solution in the end.
 But at least that gave me enough ideas to solve most of part 2 on my own.
 So this was done in Java, actually.